Luos-io/Documentation/src/pages/high/containers_list/angle.md

-# Light module type
+# Angle container type

-The Light module handles a sensor measuring a light intensity in lux.
+The Angle container handles a rotation position value in degree.

 Its type has access to all common capabilities.